Business Studies Program

 For highly qualified students, the School of Business also offers an accelerated dual-degree program in which students may obtain an undergraduate degree (B.A. or B.S.) and an MBA in a curriculum that can be completed in as little as five years.

-Business Studies Learning Outcomes
+Business Administration Learning Outcomes

 Graduates will be able to perform fundamental business skills in management, finance, accounting, marketing, and business analytics.